venicegeo/venice/docs/devops.md

     cf target -o piazza -s simulator-dev
   ```

-* The `simulator-dev` space is the sandbox environment for piazza devs.
+* The `dev` space is the sandbox environment for piazza devs.
 * `simulator-stage` is the space jenkins will use to stage apps.
 * Useful commands: